jelaniharris/jelaniharris/README.md

 ## About Me:

-I am a passionate Full Stack Web Developer with 14 years of experience.
-I'm a fiction writer, and video game enthusiast, mediocre musician, and indie game developer in my spare time.
+I'm a passionate Full Stack Software Developer with 14 years of experience.
+In my spare time I'm also a fiction writer, and video game enthusiast, mediocre musician, and indie game developer.

 ## 🔭 Currently Working on